 Navagaio Beach – Zante

-Navagaio Beach, also known as Smugglers Cove, is probably the most photographed beach in Zante and features in many brochures and travel books.
+Navagaio Beach is the beach you want to take a photo of whilst holidaying in Zante.
+Also know as Smugglers Cove it features in many brochures and travel books and it’s not hard to see why.
 Situated on the north west coast of Greece, this arc shaped beach plays host to a shipwreck which dates back to 1983.
 You can only visit this amazing cove by boat, but trust us it is well worth the trip.